talmeym/regurgitator-core-json/README.md

 	...
 ```

-which allows some condition behaviours to have attributes besides the operand (in the example above, the namespaces of the xpath specified in the value attribute).
+which allows some condition behaviours to have properties besides the operand (in the example above, the namespaces of the xpath specified in the value property).

 there are 5 core condition behaviours: